danidinogo/DoubleSidedPrintPDFSplitter/README.md

 1. Split a PDF in two PDF files.
 2. Adds pagination to all pages
 3. You can set an offset of pages that will be removed before the PDF split

+0.0.2 (23/09/2021)
+1. Quickfixes.
+It only got splitted first file instead of all files that were in the "in" folder
+2. Printing function for each file